briansu2004/udemy-devops-real-projects/006-NexusJenkinsVagrantCICD/03_Y_MacOnly.md

 vagrant up
 ```

-## 6. Download the war file and deploy to the Tomcat server
+## 7. Download the war file and deploy to the Tomcat server

-Once the deployment is done, wecan login to the Tomcat Vagrant VM and download the war from the Nexus repo. weshould be able to see the url link to download the war file in the Nexus web page.
+Once the deployment is done, login to the Tomcat Vagrant VM and download the war from the Nexus repo.
+We should be able to see the url link to download the war file in the Nexus web page.
 Just make sure to replace the IP address `0.0.0.0` to the actual IP of our host (running `ifconfig` to check our host IP).

 ![nexus-war-download-url](images/nexus-war-download-url.png)